-We designed an artificial experiment inspired by \cite{Parra2017} but more complex, to model multiple non-linear correlated channels simultaneously.
+We designed an artificial experiment inspired by \cite{Parra2017}, to model multiple non-linear correlated channels simultaneously.
 The three channels consist of a mixed signal, its integral, and its derivative.
+Here the numerical integral and derivative of a signal are respectively the area (trapezoidal rule, approximating the region under the graph of the function) and the slope of the tangent line to the graph of the function at two points, respectively.
+These are rough approximations of the exact integral and derivative when the interval of two points is not small enough.
+As a consequence, although the original signal is smooth, the numerical integral and derivative signals here considered do not retain smoothness.
+The numerical integral and derivative of the signal is more complicated than the original generative signal, that's why in this setting channels are correlated and the derivative and integral signals contain more involved patterns.
 Specifically, the signal of the first channel is sampled from $\mathcal{GP}(0, K_\text{SM})$ ($Q=4$) with length 300 in the interval [-10, 10], and then its first integral and derivative are numerically computed to be the signals of the second and third channel.
 This experiment is intended to validate the interpolation, extrapolation, and signal recovery ability of MOCSM as well as to compare its pattern recognition performance with that of other MOGP approaches.